GBHyland/APS-Process-Workflow-intermediate/README.md

             1. Property ID: ```zip```
             2. Property Name: ```Zip```
             3. Property Type: ```string```
-    i.
-Close the edit prompt.
+    -	Close the edit prompt.
-    j.
-From the left panel drag a Display text object onto the stage, adding it below the dynamic table.
+    -	From the left panel drag a Display text object onto the stage, adding it below the dynamic table.
 Select the pencil icon to go into edit mode:
         i.
 In the Text to display field, add the following text:
 ```
 Verify that this is the correct customer and procee-